FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 As implied, the segmented migration is not without its issues:

 * Instead of one project, you have multiple, with N downtime periods and cutovers to manage.
-* In some cases, there may be no useful natural divisions amoung your user accounts.
+* In some cases, there may be no useful natural divisions among your user accounts.
 * If the segment numbers are unbalanced, the extra effort to migrate some first may not be worth it.
 If you have one popular application and two nascent apps, migrating the latter won't really help derisk the migration of the former.
 * Because you have multiple migrations, this approach takes more calendar time to complete.
 Depending on what you are migrating from, you might end up running FusionAuth and the legacy system or systems for a longer period of time.
 * Depending on user segmentation, the application cutover might be complicated.
 For example, if you divide your users by type and initially migrate admin users, the application needs to be smart enough to dispatch admin users to FusionAuth and other users to the old system.